Netting titles: All Saints wins district tennis championships

 The teams advance to the TAPPS State Tournament on April 6-7 in Waco.

-All Saints' Lauren Kiblinger won the girls singles championship with a win over Anna Myers of Dallas Covenant.
+All Saints' Lauren Kiblinger won the girls singles championship with a win over Anna Myers of Dallas Covenant in the final.
 Other qualifiers for state were All Saints' Shaanti Dasgupta (third) and Bishop Gorman's Amalie Bender (fourth).

 Two Lady Trojans doubles teams played in the final.
 Grace Pawelkowski and Emma Self won over teammates Caroline Twaddell and Millie McGehee.
 Ella Barth and Isabella Adams of Dallas Covenant placed third with Arlington Grace Prep's Sara Gunn and Macy Steffens finishing fourth.